Make your home look clean (even when it’s not)

 Let’s be honest: sometimes “actually clean” isn’t in the cards.
 But looking clean?
 That’s totally doable.
 Here’s how to fake it—fast.

-1. Focus on the “Visibility Zones”
+1. Focus on the in plain sight zones

 Not all messes are created equal.
 When time’s tight, zoom in on the spots people (and you!) actually see.